MicrosoftDocs/customer-insights/ci-docs/connect-common-data-model.md

    - **Single .csv or .parquet files**: Browse to the .csv or .parquet file and select it.

    :::image type="content" source="media/ADLS_new_entity_location.png" alt-text="Dialog box to create a new entity with Data files location highlighted.":::

+1. Browse to the .csv or .parquet files and select them.

 1. Select **Save**.